 To use parallelization capabilities via your notebook, please see Running Parallel Python Code in Jupyter Notebooks on Savio.

-If you need to install additional packages, simply load the python/3.5.1 or python/2.7.8 module in the usual way and then use pip to install in your home directory.
-For example for Python 3, you can install the statsmodel package with:
+$HOME/.local.
+So, if you need to install additional packages, simply load the desired Python module in the usual way and then use pip to install in your home directory.
+For example for Python 3, you can install the rpy2 package (needed in the next section) with:

 Jupyter supports notebooks in dozens of languages, including IPython, R, Julia, Torch, etc.

 If you’d like to use a language not indicated in the drop-down menu discussed in step 6 above, you’ll need to create your own kernel.
 You may also need to create your own kernel for a language already supported if you want to customize your environment.
 For example, to set UNIX environment variables (such as

 $PYTHONPATH if you have packages installed in non-standard locations) or source a script in advance of running your notebook, you can do this by creating your own kernel.
 Or if you'd like to work within a Conda environment when using your notebook, you'll also need to create a kernel.

 To add a new kernel to your Jupyter environment, you’ll need to create a subdirectory within

 $HOME/.ipython/kernels.
 Within the subdirectory, you’ll need a configuration file, “kernel.json”.
 Each new kernel should have its own subdirectory containing a configuration file.